Best Seychelles Sailing Itineraries for 13 days

 When planning a trip to the Seychelles, one of the most pressing questions is how long should one spend in the archipelago to truly discover all that it has to offer.
 The answer, of course, is entirely dependent on one’s budget and available time.
 However, it is worth noting that the Seychelles is made up of 115 islands, each with its unique culture, history, and natural beauties.
 Therefore, a minimum of 7 to 10 days is highly recommended, especially for those interested in island hopping and exploring the diverse range of landscapes, from granite boulders and lush rainforests to pristine beaches and crystal-clear waters.
-Moreover, staying for a longer period can offer the opportunity to delve deeper into the local communities, immerse oneself in Creole culture, try out various adventure activities, including hiking, scuba diving, and island-hopping by boat, and discover hidden gems that are often overlooked by short-term visitors.
+Moreover, staying for a longer period can offer the opportunity to delve deeper into the local communities, immerse oneself in Creole culture.

 Day 1-2: Mahe